How To Use PrestaShop 1.7 Smarty Template In 2026

 void smarty_function_name($params,$template);

 where $params is an array, and $template is an object.
-The attributes that we pass in the template function are located in the associative $params array.
+The attributes we pass to the template function are stored in the associative $params array.
 The result will be replaced by the function tag in the template.
-If the function needs some variables in the template or some other functionality of Smarty, then you can use the $template object.
+If the function needs variables in the template or other Smarty functionality, you can use the $template object.
 For example, $template -> foo().

 Applying this example: